Ivan-Velickovic/docs/GettingStarted.md

 ### Hardware and Target Platforms

-Read the [Hardware](Hardware) pages to see a list of supported platforms, and special instructions for particular hardware platforms.
+Read the [Platforms](Platforms) pages to see a list of supported platforms, and special instructions for particular hardware platforms.

 ### Verification Targets and Claims